Fawkes7/Wine-Review-on-Kaggle/README.md

 # Wine-Review-on-Kaggle
-Prediction and Visualization on Kaggle Wine Reviews dataset
+Visualization on Kaggle Wine Reviews dataset

 This repo contains the necessary code and files for running visualizations of the wine review dataset.